 Welcome to the Origami blanket MAL!
 Today we’re getting started, I hope you’re just as excited as I am!
-First things first: the patterns are now live.
-You can find them here:
+First things first: the pattern is now live.
+You can find it here.

 The MAL schedule

 The MAL runs for 8 weeks, concluding on August 16th.
 Because the pattern is not suitable to divide up into various weeks I’ve decided to release it as a complete pattern right away.
 That means that the progress through the weeks will be marked by your blanket progress, not by the release of a new pattern part so to speak.
 I hope there will be loads of photo’s that you share!

 If you want to stay ‘on schedule’ and finish the blanket in week 8, I would recommend crocheting the border and/or blocking the blanket in week 8.
 That leaves us 7 weeks to crochet and join all 120 blocks of the blanket, meaning that you will make 17 blocks a week.
 Now what I would recommend is to aim to crochet and join 2 rows per week: this will leave you with some wiggle room in case you find yourself extra busy in some weeks.
 However, don’t feel pressured to keep up!
 This is just to give you a rough indication.

 This is mentioned in the pattern as well, but I can’t say this enough: pay attention to your gauge.
 Why?
 Because I don’t want you to run out of yarn!
 You’re going to make max.
 20 triangles in one colour (except for the white colour A, but that’s why you’ve got more balls of those!) so don’t exceed 4.2 grams per colour.
 That leaves you with ~15 grams per colour to join and border your blanket.